Home » Engagement & Wedding Rings » Diamonds

 The round brilliant is designed to maximize sparkle with its 57 or 58 precisely angled facets.
 Baguettes take the opposite approach, prioritizing clean lines and clarity over scintillation.
 If you want fire and brilliance, choose round.
 If you prefer sleek elegance and geometric precision, baguettes deliver.

-What to Look For When Buying Baguette Diamonds
+What to Look For When Buying Baguettes

 Popular Ways to Wear Baguette Diamonds

-Ballerina Settings
+Ballerina and Channel Settings

 For something truly statement-making, the ballerina setting fans baguettes out around a center stone, resembling a ballet dancer’s tutu.
-This vintage-inspired design creates dramatic visual impact and showcases the baguette’s geometric beauty in a bold, artistic way.
+Baguettes set sideways in a channel do something quieter but just as distinctive: the horizontal orientation showcases the stones’ length and reads as unexpectedly modern next to a traditional round diamond band.

 Fine Jewelry